 Select to be able to quickly switch between a non-Latin input source (such as Chinese or Korean) and a Latin input source (such as French or English).

-This option appears only when you add a non-Latin input source, and the text after “Use the Caps Lock key to switch to and from” varies, depending on your list of input sources.
+This option appears only when you add a non-Latin input source and the text after “Use the Caps Lock key to switch to and from” varies, depending upon your list of input sources.

 Note: Depending on your keyboard, you may have a Caps Lock key or a dedicated language switching key (for example, “中 / 英” on Chinese – Pinyin and Chinese – Zhuyin keyboards).